 This isn’t the only fee for using NetSpend.
 Every time that you go to withdraw money from an ATM, you’ll pay $2.50 plus any fees from the ATM owner.
 If you’re going to load your card with more money, either cash or check, at one of the loading stations, they will charge $3.95 every time.
 The loading station fee is easy to avoid.
 Use the app to load your card instead, and you won’t be charged anything.

-There are several different cards Netspend offers that you can choose from, the two most common are the basic card with all of the advantages that I listed above, and the other option is the NetSpend Premier.
 With the higher-level card, you’ll get a few additional features that aren’t included in the basic plan.
-You’ll enjoy lower fees, a “purchase cushion” of $10, which covers you if you spend more money than is in your account, and you can also get a customized card with your favorite photo.
+You’ll enjoy lower fees, a “purchase cushion” of $10, which keeps you from overdraft fees should you spend more money than is in your account.
+You can also get a customized card with your favorite photo.

 The qualifications for the premier card are simple, set up a direct deposit and have at least $500 deposited in one month and pay $5 per month to maintain the premier plan, and that’s all.
 It’s as simple as that.
 These are the three cards and how their fees work: